-There has been no effort in the Southeast fishery for the past ten years.
+There has been no effort in the Southeast fishery for the past ten years, however in 2013, a vessel applied for a Commissioner's permit to participate in the fishery, and made a single flatfish landing, however this landing information is confidential.
 The Southeast flatfish trawl areas are also the sites of a shrimp beam trawl fishery.
 In the past most of the Southeast harvest was starry flounder.
 NMFS manages the flatfish fishery and harvest in the state waters of Westward Region.
-No flatfish harvest permits were issued in Central Region during 2012.
+No commissioner's permits to harvest flatfish were issued in Central Region during 2013.